Getting started with Webshell Behavior Detector

 3. Click the [Detection target registration] button.

-4. Select a server to register as a detection target, and then set the server environment and notification recipients.
+4. Select a server to register as a detection target, and set the server environment and notification recipients.

 • You should enter the webroot and upload directory after selecting a server environment.
 Click the [Add] button after entering the path to complete.